 Is that what they said?
-No. They went.
+No. They went with great joy.

 Acts tells the story.
-Acts 1-7 depicts the witness of the church "in Jerusalem," chapters 8-11 their witness "in Judea and Samaria," and chapters 12-28 shows how they took the message of Christ to the "ends of the earth."
+Acts 1-7 shows the witness of the church "in Jerusalem," chapters 8-11 "in Judea and Samaria," and chapters 12-28 how they took the message of Christ to the "ends of the earth."

 And why did they go?
-Because the King told them to.
+Because the King told them to go.

-When we become a Christian, a fundamental change occurs.
-The most important thing is no longer what I want.
-It's what the King wants.
-Is that true of your life?
+Friends, when we become a Christian, a fundamental change occurs.
+The most important thing is no longer pleasing self, but pleasing our wonderful King.